kayleeisokay/kayleeisokay.github.io/_posts/2024-08-30-marginal_dist.md

 = \frac{156}{55} \int_0^1 2y^{5/3} - 2y^5 - y^{10/3} + y^5 dy
 $$

-Sort of a nasty integral but at least we arrived at the marginals.
-The plot of the marginal is shown below.
+This was sort of a nasty integral but at least we arrived at the marginal pdf.
+The plot of the marginal distribution is shown below.

 <img src="/assets/img/margin_y.png">

-### Rejection Sampling
+### Example 2: Rejection Sampling

-#### Compute Probabilities
+#### a) Compute Probabilities

 Now that we have a proper joint pdf let's calculate a probability.